Borderlane-HA/Pengu-Heat-Card/README.md

 **Add card → Pengu Heat Card**

-Then select one of the four diagrams in the GUI editor:
+Then select one of the four diagram types in the GUI editor:

 - **Solar thermal**
 - **Heating circuit**